AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/content-fragments/content-fragments-managing.md

   >[!CAUTION]
   >
-  >Publishing Content Fragments to the **Preview Service** is only available from the **Publish** options in the [Content Fragments console](/help/sites-cloud/administering/content-fragments/content-fragments-console.md).
+  >Publishing Content Fragments to the **Preview Service** is only available from the [Content Fragments console](/help/sites-cloud/administering/content-fragments/content-fragments-console.md); using the **Publish** action.

   >[!NOTE]
   >
-  >For more details about the preview environments, please see:
+  >For more details about the Preview environments, please see:
   >
   >* [Manage Environments](/help/implementing/cloud-manager/manage-environments.md#access-preview-service)
   >* [Configuring OSGi Settings for the Preview Tier](/help/implementing/preview-tier/preview-tier-configuring-osgi.md#configuring-osgi-settings-for-the-preview-tier)
   >* [Debugging Preview Using the Developer Console](/help/implementing/preview-tier/preview-tier-configuring-osgi.md#debugging-preview-using-the-developer-console)

-To publish your Content Fragments from the **Publish** option in the toolbar of the [Content Fragments console](/help/sites-cloud/administering/content-fragments/content-fragments-console.md#actions-selected-content-fragment):
+To publish your Content Fragments using the **Publish** option in the toolbar of the [Content Fragments console](/help/sites-cloud/administering/content-fragments/content-fragments-console.md#actions-selected-content-fragment):

 >[!CAUTION]
 >